Steerable Transformers for Volumetric Data: Background

 \subsection{Vision Transformers}

-Dosovitskiy et al. \citep{Dosovitskiy2020AnII} extended the use of the transformer architecture to vision tasks.
-In their approach, they divided the image into equal-sized portions and fed them into the encoder part of the transformer architecture.
-They utilize the features obtained from the encoder for classification.
-Assuming a single input channel, the vision transformer layer can be summarized as follows:
+\citet{Dosovitskiy2020AnII} adapted the transformer architecture for vision tasks.
+Their method involves partitioning an image into equal sized patches, which are then processed by a transformer.
+The resulting feature representations are used for downstream tasks like image classification.
+Assuming a single input channel, the operations of a vision transformer layer can be summarized as follows: